Browse Expertise

 David GLORY Postdoctoral Fellow at CREDO, FranceAdministrative areas: Cook Islands Places: PolynesiaKeywords: Anthropological Fieldwork , Anthropology of Knoweldge , Coastal Erosion , Conservation , Development , Disaster , Environment , Outer Island Development , Resilience And Indigenous Communities , Social Change

-Desirée HETZEL Postdoctoral Fellow, Institute for European Ethnology/IRI THESYs at Humboldt University of Berlin, GermanyAdministrative areas: Vanuatu Places: MelanesiaKeywords: Environmental Anthropology , Climate Change , Horticulture , Indigenous Political Movements , Climate Change Adaptation , Livelihoods , Resilience And Indigenous Communities , Water
+Desirée HETZEL Postdoctoral Fellow, Department of Science, Technology and Society (STS), Anthropology of Science and Technology at Technical University of Munich, GermanyAdministrative areas: Vanuatu Places: MelanesiaKeywords: Environmental Anthropology , Climate Change , Horticulture , Indigenous Political Movements , Climate Change Adaptation , Livelihoods , Resilience And Indigenous Communities , Water , Habitability

 Christiane KASARHÉROU LEURQUIN Other staff, Department of Languages and Cultures at University of Otago, New ZealandAdministrative areas: New Zealand , New Caledonia Places: Melanesia, New CaledoniaKeywords: Cultural Heritage , Identity , Narratives , Population and Development , Women's Fellowships , Traditional Ecological Knowledge , Resilience And Indigenous Communities , Pacific Studies , Oral Tradition , Oral History